rajdgreat007/movie/README.md

 # Any extra works that you made and why it is important.

+## Responsive for all screens

+## Spinner while the page is loading

+for improved user experience

 ## Scroll Pagination

 helps user to effortlessly see content just by scrolling and without clicking any button